 Excitement isn’t a commonly used word when the conversation turns to hybrids.
 A great deal of hubbub is generally created by high fuel prices, but the front pages of enthusiast car magazines aren’t normally splashed with fuel economy ratings and consequent exclamation points.
-Furthermore, though the American car market is a massive corporate purchaser of small cars, small car fervour is generally reserved for nameplates with suffixes like Si, GTI, SS, and SE-R.
+Furthermore, though the American car market is a massive corporate purchaser of small cars, small car fervor is generally reserved for nameplates with suffixes like Si, GTI, SS, and SE-R.

 Combine all three factors to make one car – a fuel-efficient hybrid small car – and you wouldn’t think America would be all that excited.
 But the Toyota Prius C is so fuel-efficient and so right-priced that its status as a hybrid compact with very little horsepower and very grand mpg numbers doesn’t seem to hurt.
 Doesn’t seem to hurt?
 Far from it, the Toyota Prius C’s status as a hybrid compact with very little horsepower is helping now more than ever.